 We started by painting the walls.
 I stock up on “oops paint” so I have it available for whenever the need to do a makeover arises.
 For those of you who don’t know what oops paint is, it’s when someone buys paint from Home Depot/Lowes and they don’t end up liking the color, they return it to the store and then it is re-sold at a huge discount as “oops paint”.
 Generally around $9/gallon for paint that originally cost $30/gallon.
 I mixed a gallon of purple-ish grey oops paint with some pale yellow oops paint (to neutralize the purple) and off-white oops paint (to lighten the grey) to get a color I wanted.

 Next on the list – add mirrors.
-I had 2 old mirrors that I had removed from our bathroom a couple of years ago when I renovated it (see below).
+I had 2 old frameless mirrors that I had removed from our bathroom a couple of years ago when I renovated it.
 They were the boring builder-grade mirrors that come with the house.
-I wanted a nicer framed mirror – so I removed them and kept them for some future project.
+I wanted smaller nicer framed mirrors in the bathroom – so I removed them and kept them for some future project.

-See “some future project” below.
+Enter, “some future project”.
 After storing these mirrors in my office for 2 years, I finally had a project for them!
 My husband was nice enough to help out and build frames for the mirrors to make them look a little more upscale.

-The last step was just to add some decor.
-I didn’t want to crowd the room with stuff – I wanted to keep it simple so the room maintained a clean and crisp feel.
+The last step was to add some decor.
+I didn’t want to crowd the room with a bunch of stuff – I wanted to keep it simple so the room maintained a clean and crisp feel.
 The best way to do that is to take items that actually have a function and turn them into decor pieces themselves.
 Like my resistance bands and towels.

 I used some old wooden framework pieces that we had removed from my dad’s dresser when I helped him renovate his bedroom furniture.
 Naturally I saved them for a future project (I craft, therefore I hoard).
 While I went with neutral tones for most of the room, I wanted a few pops of color so I decided to paint the wooden framework teal, then I installed some hooks on them to hold the bands and towels.